Axminster Rural

 Further traffic ops will be planned throughout the year.

-Actioned 09 January 2026
+Actioned 01 July 2026

 Antisocial behaviour (ASB) is defined as 'behaviour by a person which causes, or is likely to cause, harassment, alarm or distress to persons not of the same household as the person'.
-There are three main categories of ASB which depends on how many people are affected; personal ASB, nuisance ASB, and environmental ASB.
+There are three main categories of ASB which depends on how many people are affected: personal ASB, nuisance ASB, and environmental ASB.
 This can include littering, noise, inconsiderate behaviour, nuisance calls, antisocial driving, abandoned vehicles, begging, and street drinking.

-ASB patrols have continued throughout JANUARY, particularly in hot spot areas around the MINSTER GREEN, TESCO and WEST STREET.
+ASB patrols have continued throughout JUNE, particularly in hot spot areas around the MINSTER GREEN, TESCO and WEST STREET.

 Further reports of ASB cycling have been received and we will continue to proactively police those who cycle dangerously on the roads in and around Axminster.

-Actioned 31 January 2026
+Actioned 01 July 2026

 Rural crime is an issue for large areas of the country, but it tends to go unreported.
 It can impact on insurance premiums, food prices, the environment, and can damage local communities.
+Due to the very nature of where AXMINSTER, and the surrounding parishes, is positioned in the county, close to the border with Somerset and Dorset, there is an ongoing threat of criminals from out of force committing offences within the locality.

 Further rural engagement to take place throughout the year.

-Actioned 07 January 2026
+Actioned 01 July 2026

 What members in Axminster Rural are saying are the issues in the area: